 CPAs working in the corporate arena are often thrust into the role of health plan administrator, which is something they likely had little – if any – exposure to at any other point in their accounting careers.
 Aaron Risden, CPA, CFO of VBA in Pittsburgh, shares in this podcast some of the knowledge he’s gained over the years working in this space.
-This topic will be explored in greater depth at PICPA’s CFOs and Controllers Conference, March 19, 2020, in King of Prussia, Pa.
+This topic will be explored in greater depth at PICPA’s CFOs and Controllers Conference.

 By: Jim DeLuccia, Manager, Learning Content